psetinek/simshift/docs/pages/extending_simshift.rst

 Adding Datasets
 ---------------

-SIMSHIFT provides a modular interface for datasets via a ``BaseDataset`` class, which all built-in datasets inherit from.
+SIMSHIFT provides a modular interface for datasets via a ``BaseDataset`` class (`source code <https://github.com/psetinek/simshift/blob/main/simshift/data/base_data.py#L54>`_), which all built-in datasets inherit from.
 This base class offers standard utilities for downloading data, loading it into memory, computing normalization statistics, and applying normalization transforms.

 To add a custom dataset, you have two options:

 1. **Inherit from** ``BaseDataset`` and override any relevant methods.
 2. **Implement from scratch** by inheriting from ``torch.utils.data.Dataset`` if your use case deviates significantly.

-We recommend reviewing the implementation in ``simshift/data/__init__.py`` (ADD LINK) for a concrete example that inherits from the ``BaseDataset`` (ADD LINK) class.
+We recommend reviewing the implementation in ``simshift/data/rolling_data.py`` (`source code <https://github.com/psetinek/simshift/blob/main/simshift/data/rolling_data.py>`_) for a concrete example that inherits from the ``BaseDataset`` class.

 In addition to your dataset class, you must define a ``get_dataset`` function that loads and returns the dataset, along with its normalization stats.
 Below is a minimal working example: